 Check out our Plant Selector to help you choose plants that are suited to your local soil and weather conditions.
 You can save water without restricting garden design.

 Look for the water rating label or text advice on products to help you understand the water efficiency of things like washing machines, showers, taps, toilets and more.
 The WELS Water Efficiency Labelling and Standards (WELS) scheme can help you choose more water efficient products for your home - the more stars, the more water efficient.

 Smart Approved Water Mark

-Smart Approved Water Mark certify water efficient products and services in Australia and Europe.
-They also provide advice to communities on saving water around the home, garden and business.
-They help businesses reduce their water use and save money through the delivery of water audits and recommendations.
+Smart Approved Water Mark certifies water efficient products and services in Australia and Europe.
+They also provide advice to communities on water conservation around the home, garden and business.
+They help businesses reduce their water usage and save money through the delivery of water audits and recommendations.